76 Rue de Rennes,

 Located in the south of the city centre.
 In 1930 a very impressive Art Deco style building was built by Radio Electric Company to the designs of architects Albert Laprade & Leon Bazin.
 This building was considered as a masterpiece of architecture in many magazines for its modernity, originally called the Cinema Lux Rennes when it opened on 21st December 1934 with Louis Verneuil in “L'Ecole des contribuables”, it had a large entrance which led to the underground 500 seat auditorium.

 In 2001, two more screens were added with 102 and 98 seats, taking over the space of a night club (the former famous Rose Rouge of the 1950’s).
-During 2003 summer season a 70mm print festival with Hitchcock’s “Vertigo” and Jacques Tati’s “Play Time” was an occasion to enjoy the fine stereo sound and wide screen of the 500 seats auditorium.
+During 2003 summer season a 70mm print festival with Hitchcock’s “Vertigo” and Jacques Tati’s “Play Time” was an occasion to enjoy the fine stereo sound and wide screen of the 395 seat auditorium.

 Just login to your account and subscribe to this theater.